 Eric Pement (M.B.A., M.Div.) currently serves as EMNR’s Executive Director, Secretary, and Treasurer.
 He has been a member of the Board of Directors since 1987, serving as President (2000–2001), Vice-President (2006–2009), and Secretary (since 2008).
 He was Executive Director on two previous occasions (1989–1992 and 1996–1997).

-He edited Contend for the Faith: Collected Papers of the Rockford Conference on Discernment and Evangelism (1992).
+He edited Contend for the Faith: Collected Papers of the Rockford Conference on Discernment and Evangelism (1992), an historic conference sponsored by EMNR.
 He and co-author Craig Branch wrote the Manual of Ethical and Doctrinal Standards for EMNR (1997), the foundational document for the moral conduct of EMNR members and candidates.

 Eric has written and taught about religious movements, the occult, world religions, and Christian apologetics for many years.
 He began writing about well-known and little-known sects for Cornerstone magazine, eventually advancing from assistant writer to executive editor.
 He directed the Cornerstone Apologetics Research Team from 1991 to 2000, and taught on new religions for nearly 20 years at Jesus People USA and Cornerstone Festival.

-On the home front, Eric and his wife Barbara have been happily married for nearly forty years.
+On the home front, Eric and his wife Barbara have been happily married for over forty years.
 They have three adult children, who are Christians.
 Two of them live internationally.
-Feel free to pose reasonable questions to eric[at]emnr[dot]org (address split up to prevent email harvesting; please reassemble as needed).
+Feel free to pose reasonable questions to eric[at]emnr.org (address split up to prevent email harvesting; please reassemble as needed).